dleonhardt/Instructor-Workshop-React/04-Props/README.md

-## 1.4 Props
+# 1.4 Props

 In this activity we are going to be using props to complete the portfolio application.

-# Instructions
+## Folder Setup & Installation

+If you have done this in a previous exercise, you may be able to skip some steps below such as the creation of the folder and

-* If you haven't done so already, create a folder called `reactworkshop` separate from this repository that you can use for all of the activities in this repo.
+* Create a folder called `reactworkshop` separate from this repository that you can use for all of the activities throughout the lesson.

+* Since these activities were all built using Create React App all we will need to do is `npm install` once and then copy and paste the `src` folders for each.

+	* NOTE: You do NOT need to run Create React App in order to do these exercises.
+All you will need to do is install the dependencies in the provided node package.json file.

 * Copy the entire `src` folder with [Unsolved/src](Unsolved/src) and paste it into your `reactworkshop` folder.

-* Install node packages if you haven't done so already by running the command `npm install` from within the directory that contains the package.json file.
+* Install node packages by running the command `npm install` from within the [Unsolved/src](Unsolved/src) folder.

 * Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

+## Exercise

 * Open your browser to [localhost:3000](http://localhost:3000) and study the rendered application.